reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 Lets us now see how to configure Kafka client using Java Configuration for Spring.
 For better understanding we have separated `KafkaProducerConfig` and `KafkaConsumerConfig`.

-Let's now have a look at producer config:
+Let's have a look at producer config first:

 ```java
 @Configuration